 Most men can become a Mason by simply asking – like Washington, Franklin, and most every Mason from the past to the present day.
 Membership is open to men of every race, religion, culture, and level of income.
 The requirements for membership are that you be over the age of 18, believe in a Supreme Being, and can be found to be of good character.
 The belief in a Supreme Being is said to be a requirement that is needed to take certain oaths, otherwise “no obligation would be binding upon you.”

-Generally, men seek out a Lodge near their home or workplace, or ask someone they know who is a Mason to recommend a Lodge to them.
+Generally, men seek out a Lodge near their home or

 Not all men can become Masons, however.
 Masonry does not purport to make “bad men good,” only “good men better.”
 Only men of good character are accepted into the Fraternity.
 Masonic Lodges review every applicant’s moral character – and the centuries-old “blackball” system is still in place; members must be voted in by a 100% vote of Lodge members present.